Lifestyle Changes to Manage Hodgkin Lymphoma

 Stay healthy.
 American Cancer Society website.
 Available at: https://www.cancer.org/healthy.html.
 Accessed March 4, 2016.

-Last reviewed September 2009 by Mohei Abouzied, MD
+Last reviewed February 2021 by EBSCO Medical Review Board Mohei Abouzied, MD

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.